burieberry/web-performance-optimization/README.md

 - add `'use strict';` to function definitions
 - use `getElementById()` API call instead of `querySelector` for IDs
 - use `getElementsByClassName` instead of `querySelectorAll` for classes
+- store array length variable as local variable in for-loop for efficiency
+- declare variables outside the loop when possible for efficiency
+- declare variable in initialization of for-loop instead of inside the loop for efficiency

 ### Optimization Tips and Tricks